davidgasquez/handbook/Data/Data Culture.md

 - Data professionals can build consensus as the company becomes more diverse.
 - Data systems can establish methods for understanding the world even as it becomes more complex.
 - Data literacy can create pathways for anyone to contribute equally to the organization's reality.
+  - Understanding variation is the beginning of data literacy.
 - Create a single space as the central place to post [[Data Request Template|data requests]].
   - On the other hand, data analysis and data science are domain level problems and cannot be centralized.
 - Create a single space to [[Sharing Data Insights|share the results of analysis and decisions made based on them]].